Don’t Let Evangelists Hijack The Teachings of Jesus

 God made a perfectly balanced and interconnected world, to please not just humans.
 But every plant and animal, every planet and star in all creation.

-Evangelicals, Politics & Firearms
+A Book on Evangelicals, Politics & Firearms

-But when you have over 100 million people in one country owning guns, you get tragedies like the Sandy Hook shooting, when a gunman massacred 26 people (20 children and 6 staff members) at a primary school in New England.
-Before that, he had shot his mother, and then shot himself dead.
+In Guns We Trust focuses on the USA, but is a book relevant to England too, in a world increasingly scared by gun violence.
+When you have over 100 million people in one country owning guns, you get tragedies like the Sandy Hook shooting, when a gunman shot dead 26 people (20 children, 6 staff) at a primary school in New England (he had also shot his mother dead, before shooting himself).

 One young teacher (Victoria Leigh Soto – the daughter of immigrants) was just 27, who died by placing her body in front of the children, to try to save them.
+Just like teacher Gwen Mayor in Dunblane – her daughter won’t let her children play violent video games, instead she teaches them about hedgehogs – her mother’s favourite animal).

 What’s This Book All About?

-It’s basically an unsettling investigation into the ‘unholy trinity of so-called ‘white evangelicals’ who fuse the Gospel of the Bible with guns (something that Jesus Christ would never use) in order to ‘bear arms, and create politics that stands in the way of preventing school shootings and more.
+It’s an unsettling investigation into the ‘unholy trinity of so-called ‘white evangelicals’ who fuse the Gospel of the Bible with guns (something that Jesus Christ would never use) in order to ‘bear arms, and create politics that stands in the way of preventing school shootings and more.

 The author has personal experience of the Sandy Hook shootings, as he was the New England bureau chief on the day it happened.
 He asks why it is that ‘white evangelicals’ are more likely than other Americans to own weapons, and how did his own Christian faith (rooted in Jesus’ call to ‘turn the other cheek’), get hijacked?